What are the responsibilities and job description for the Highway Maintenance Technician position at Calumet County, WI?

 Typical Qualifications

-High school diploma or general education degree (GED); two (2) to three (3) years experience operating heavy vehicles and power tools; some experience performing manual outdoor maintenance tasks; or equivalent combination of education and experience.
+High school diploma or general education degree (GED); two (2) to three (3) year's experience operating heavy vehicles and power tools; some experience performing manual outdoor maintenance tasks; or equivalent combination of education and experience.

 Language Skills

-Ability to use tact and diplomacy when dealing with co-workers, county officials and officers, and general public.
+Ability to use tact and diplomacy when dealing with co-workers, county officials and officers, and the general public.

 Ability to read gauges and dials.